U.S. layoffs remain elevated as 884,000 seek jobless aid

-WASHINGTON (AP) — The number of Americans applying for unemployment benefits was unchanged last week at 884,000, a sign that layoffs are stuck at a historically high level six months after the viral pandemic flattened the economy.
+WASHINGTON (AP) — The number of Americans applying for unemployment benefits was unchanged last week at 884,000, a sign that layoffs remain stuck at a historically high level six months after the viral pandemic flattened the economy.

-The latest figure released by the Labor Department Thursday still far exceeds the number who sought benefits in any week on record before this year.
+The latest figures released by the Labor Department Thursday coincide with other recent evidence that the job market’s improvement may be weakening after solid gains through spring and most of summer.
+The number of people seeking jobless aid each week still far exceeds the number who did so in any week on record before this year.

-The job market is improving fitfully as portions of the economy have reopened and companies are recalling some workers they had temporarily laid off.
-Employers have so far added back about half the record 22 million jobs that were lost to the pandemic.

-But hiring has slowed since June, and a rising number of laid-off workers say they regard their job loss as permanent.
-The recovery of those jobs will likely take longer to achieve.
-Jobless people typically find it harder to find work at a new company or in a new industry than to return to a previous employer.
+Hiring has slowed since June, and a rising number of laid-off workers say they regard their job loss as permanent.
+The number of people who are continuing to receive state unemployment benefits rose last week to 13.4 million, evidence that employers aren’t hiring enough to offset layoffs.
+Job postings have leveled off in the past month, according to the employment website Indeed.

-The government also said Thursday that 13.4 million people are continuing to receive traditional jobless benefits, up from 13.3 million the previous week.
-The increase suggests that hiring isn’t occurring quickly enough to offset still-widespread layoffs.
+“The claims data were disappointing,” said Rubeela Farooqi, chief U.S. economist at High Frequency Economics.
+“It is especially concerning that the pace of layoffs has not slowed more materially even though the economy has reopened more fully and more and more businesses have come back online.”

 Hiring will likely remain restrained as long as Americans are unable or reluctant to resume their normal habits of shopping, traveling, dining out and engaging in other commerce.
 The rate of reported infections has dropped over the past several weeks but remains well above where it was during the spring.
 Most analysts say the economy won’t likely be able to sustain a recovery until a vaccine is widely available.